I may receive commissions from purchases made through links in this article. Full Disclosure

 The mother has to recognize that pregnancy is the most potent window of time to enrich herself with nutrients.

-By making the right food choices and using the convenient fetal doppler, the pregnant woman is making a decision to give the child in her womb a headway in life even before she/he is born.
+By making the right food choices, the pregnant woman is making a decision to give the child in her womb a headway in life even before she/he is born.

 Here are the top 10 of the health giving foods that benefit both the pregnant mom and her child